fareegith/Disease-Prediction/README.md

 # Disease-Prediction
-jupitor notebook project- related to machine Learning Algorithms Its working with Pre-trained data
+jupitor notebook project-
+Related to machine Learning Algorithms using python language Its working with Pre-trained data